Learn about business insurance requirements and the most common policies for personal trainers in Ohio.

 If you have a commercial lease, your property manager may require you to purchase general liability insurance.
 Commonly purchased by personal trainers in Ohio, general liability insurance can protect your business from expenses associated with common mishaps, such as client property damage and injuries.

-State law in Ohio requires workers’ compensation coverage for all small businesses with at least one employee, which covers medical bills for work injuries.
+State law in Ohio requires workers’ compensation coverage for all small businesses with at least one employee, which covers medical costs for work injuries.

 The most common policies for personal trainers in Ohio vary depending on the value of your business property, the number of employees, and other factors.